geomagpy/magpy/README.md

         >>>writeIMAGCDF: converting coordinates to epsg 4326
         >>>...

-#### 2.9.3 Special meta information fields
+#### 2.9.3 Special meta-information fields

-The meta information fields can hold much more information as requested by most output formats.
-This includes basevalue, baseline parameters, flagging details, detailed sensor information, serial numbers and many more.
+The meta-information fields can hold much more information than required by most output formats.
+This includes basevalue and baseline parameters, flagging details, detailed sensor information, serial numbers and much more.
 MagPy makes use of these possibilities.
-In order to save these information along with your data set you can use MagPy internal archiving format (PYCDF) of which any of the above mentioned outputformats can be obtained.
-You can even reconstruct a full data base (see section l).
-Any upcoming meta information or output request can be easily added/modified without disrupting already existing data sets, and the possibilities to read/analyse old data.
+In order to save this meta-information along with your data set you can use MagPy internal archiving format, `PYCDF`, which can later be converted to any of the aforementioned output formats.
+You can even reconstruct a full data base.
+Any upcoming meta-information or output request can be easily added/modified without disrupting already existing data sets and the ability to read and analyse old data.
 This data format is also based on Nasa CDF.
-Ascii outputs are also supported by MagPy of which the PYSTR format also contains all meta information and PYASCII is least space consuming.
-Please consider that such ascii format require a lot of memory especially for one second and higher resolution data.
+ASCII outputs are also supported by MagPy, of which the `PYSTR` format also contains all meta information and `PYASCII` is the most compact.
+Please consider that ASCII formats require a lot of memory, especially for one second and higher resolution data.

         mydata.write('/tmp',format_type='PYCDF',coverage='year')